NexvisionLab/Darkweb-search-engine/README.md

 ### Elasticsearch

 Elasticsearch cluster consists of 2 Elasticsearch instance for HA and load balancing.
-THe scrapped page data is stored and searched.
+The scrapped page data is stored and searched.

 ### Kibana